Bakeries in Rome: a little bit of history

 After the fall of Roman Empire, trade of bread disappeared, but people carried on baking at home, in the meantime a new religion was spreading with bread and wine as focus of the rite: Christianism.

-During feudalism, with a completely new social and economic organization, mills for grinding grains become property of the feudal lord, people could bake their bread in the owen but were forced to pay taxes to the lord.
+During feudalism, with a completely new social and economic organization, mills for grinding grains become property of the feudal lord, people could bake their bread in the oven but were forced to pay taxes to the lord.

 Around 1000 A.C. with the starting of corporations of the arts and works, the baker come back to be a profession.